Feeding a Dachshund puppy right will require a little bit of research on your part.

 Some other concerns with wet food include its tendency to cause loose stools, as well as the fact that it doesn’t help clean you pooch’s teeth in the way that kibble does.

-If you do choose to feed your pooch only on wet food, make sure to choose a brand that says “complete” food (not “complementary”).
+If you do choose to feed your pooch only on wet food, choose one labelled complete not complementary.

 Fans of raw feeding advocate its positive effects on teeth, coat, and digestive functions.